angband/angband/docs/attack.rst

 may cast ball or bolt spells or, in extreme cases, breathe the very force of the netherworld (shortened by the game to "nether".)
-There are two powers which are of assistance in this case: that of "hold life" will prevent 90% of all experience drains, and in the other 10% of cases, the amount of experience lost will be reduced by 90%.
-That of "resistance to nether forces" will provide resistance to nether bolts, balls and breaths, reducing the damage and preventing any experience drains from these attacks, but has no effect on melee "hits to drain experience".
+There are two powers which are of assistance in this case: that of "hold life" will prevent many experience drains (the fraction affected depends on the monster, and can be 95%, 90%, 75%, or 50%), and if the drain occurs, reduces the amount of experience lost by 90%.
+That of "resistance to nether forces" will provide resistance to nether bolts, balls and breaths, reducing the damage and preventing any experience drains from those attacks, but has no effect on melee "hits to drain experience".
 Monsters caught in the blast from a nether ball or breath will take damage proportional to distance from the centre of the attack, except for undead who are totally immune.
-The player may find wands or rods of Drain Life, which similarly are ineffective on those undead creatures which have no life to drain: however, the real player equivalent attack spell is the priest/paladin spell of "Orb of Draining", a ball spell which does damage to all monsters, double damage to evil monsters, and is resisted by none.
+The player may find wands or rods of Drain Life, which are similarly ineffective on those undead creatures which have no life to drain: however, the real player equivalent attack spell is the priest/paladin spell of "Orb of Draining", a ball spell which does damage to all monsters, double damage to evil monsters, and is resisted by none.

 Other attack forms are rarer, but may include: disenchantment (both in melee or by a monster breath), chaos (breath or melee, which if unresisted